Design Conditions for Intra-Group Learning of Sequence-Level Rewards: Token Gradient Cancellation: Experiments

-\textbf{Baseline Methods and Comparison Settings.} (1) GSPO; (2) GRPO; (3) GRPO-fix, which fixes the asymmetric pruning in GRPO based on our design principles; algorithm details are in Appendix~\ref{app:sym-grpo-clip}.
-Experimental parameter configurations are provided in Appendix~\ref{app:impl-details}.
+\textbf{Baselines and comparison setup.} We compare against (1) GSPO, (2) GRPO, and (3) GRPO-fix, which repairs the asymmetric clipping in GRPO according to our design principle.
+Algorithmic details are provided in Appendix~\ref{app:sym-grpo-clip}, and experimental parameter settings are given in Appendix~\ref{app:impl-details}.

-\paragraph{Compute-Matched Protocol.} We match the total training compute by satisfying the following constraints: (i) the total number of generated tokens is the same, (ii) the optimizer parameter update steps are the same, (iii) each prompt has the same rollout budget.
-All methods use identical models, decoding strategies, batch schemes, and hardware configurations.
+\paragraph{Compute-matched protocol.} We match total training compute by enforcing the following constraints: (i) the same total number of generated tokens, (ii) the same number of optimizer parameter-update steps, and (iii) the same rollout budget per prompt.
+All methods use the same model, decoding strategy, batching scheme, and hardware configuration.

-\section{Results and Analysis}
+\section{Results and analysis}

-As shown in Figure~\ref{fig:quxiaotu} and Table~\ref{tab:compute_threshold}, in the \textbf{compute-matched} setting, DFPO reaches a fixed training reward threshold with less computation, validating Prediction 1.
-Additionally, DFPO’s training return curve is smoother with fewer drawdowns.
-Short-term oscillations are quantitatively captured by the second-order difference jitter $\mathrm{Jitter}_2(\cdot)$ (Equation~\eqref{eq:pred_jitter2}), satisfying $\mathrm{Jitter}_2(m^{\mathrm{DFPO}}) < \mathrm{Jitter}_2(m^{\mathrm{GSPO}})$ (Equation~\eqref{eq:pred_stability_jitter2}), validating Prediction 2.
-Furthermore, Table~\ref{tab:scaled_result_qwen3} shows that DFPO achieves higher endpoint performance on AIME25, LiveCodeBench, and HMMT25, validating Prediction 3.
+As shown in Figure~\ref{fig:quxiaotu}, under the \textbf{compute-matched} setting, DFPO needs only 91\% of the compute used by GSPO to reach the training reward threshold of 0.70, validating Prediction 1.
+Its training-return curve is also smoother, with second-difference jitter satisfying $\mathrm{Jitter}_2(m^{\mathrm{DFPO}})<\mathrm{Jitter}_2(m^{\mathrm{GSPO}})$, validating Prediction 2.
+Table~\ref{tab:scaled_result_qwen3} shows that DFPO achieves higher final performance on AIME25, LiveCodeBench, and HMMT25, validating Prediction 3.